-This story was first published in Belgrade Insight print edition on July 13, 2018.
+This article was published in BIRN’s bi-weekly newspaper Belgrade Insight on July 13, 2018, and in Balkan Insight.

 by Patrick Howard, Belgrade

 Serbia’s brain drain is one of the worst in Europe’s recent history, but some Serbs just cannot stay away.

 Jovana Ruzicic remembers her teenage years in Belgrade as a time of war and shortage.

 “I remember living under the embargoes – waiting in lines for hours at gas stations, the empty supermarket shelves, standing in line for milk and bread,” she said.

 Her parents considered leaving for the United States, but their jobs stopped them.
 Instead, they sent their daughter there alone to finish high school.
 Ruzicic stayed 11 years, becoming part of one of the biggest depopulations of a single region in Europe in recent history, an exodus that robbed Serbia of hundreds of thousands of its people, in many cases the young, educated and talented.

 But what sets Ruzicic apart is what happened next – she came home.

 “This country needs everyone who wants to do something for it to be here doing something,” said the 38-year-old, who now runs a non-profit tackling discrimination faced by mothers in Serbia.

 More than two decades since the collapse of federal Yugoslavia, Serbia’s population continues to decline, the result of low birth rates, the depopulation of rural areas, widespread poverty and migration.
 The United Nations predicts Serbia’s population could collapse by over 15 percent by 2050.